icon-project/IBC-Integration/docs/adr/xcall.md

 #### RollbackExecuted
-RollbackExecuted event is emitted when a message is executed· `_sn` The message id
+RollbackExecuted event is emitted when a rollback message is executed.
+ `_sn` The message id
 ```javascript
 RollbackExecuted{